nicolaspearson/node.express.starter/README.md

 ## Contribution Guidelines

-Never commit directly to master, create a feature branch and submit a pull request.
+Never commit directly to main, create a feature branch and submit a pull request.